-See specific help about each panel for ASCOM, INDI, LX200 and Encoder.
+See specific help about each panel for ASCOM or INDI.

 A very important feature that all driver specific dialogs share, is the Connect button.
 When the telescope is physically connected and the driver/mount specific settings are OK, the program usually connects automatically.
 The connection status is displayed at the bottom of the dialog.
 Somewhere between the Connect and the Disconnect button, there is a coloured square.
 Red indicates a disconnected status, green indicates the connected status.